 4. SmartSole Exercise Insoles

-Last but not least, we arrive at the least expensive option on our list, the SmartSole Exercise Insoles.
-St $19.95, they are half the price of the first two insoles we reviewed.
-Are they half the quality as well?
+Last but not least, we arrive at another good shoe insert for flat feet, the SmartSole Exercise Insoles.
 Despite their low cost, they manage to hold up surprisingly well.
-First, SmartSole Exercise Insoles offer a 100% satisfaction guarantee.
+First, SmartSole offers a 100% satisfaction guarantee.
 Providing comfort for your shoes, the inserts are a little wider than others we reviewed and are perfect for things like work boots.
 Relieving pressure from your joints and back, SmartSole Exercise Insoles provides a decent solution to flat feet, shin splints, fallen arches, and more.

 • Made for those who are active on their feet